gazebosim/gz-gui/tutorials/01_install.md

 ### Ubuntu

-On Ubuntu, it's possible to install Ignition GUI as follows:
+On Ubuntu, it's possible to install Gazebo GUI as follows:

 Add OSRF packages:
   ```